cloudninedigital/int-shadow-pixel-gtm-template/README.md

 # CND - Shadowpixel GTM Tag Template

-The **Shadowpixel** custom tag template allows you to send a lightweight GET pixel to a specified endpoint with enhanced metadata from the dataLayer and browser context.
-It also supports optional live validation via cookie-driven logic.
+The **Shadowpixel** custom tag template allows you to send a lightweight GET pixel to a specified endpoint with enhanced metadata from the dataLayer and browser context

 ---